eyeris/Recipe-to-Markdown/README.md

 # Publications

 This dataset is downloaded for my thesis and some publications related to this work can be mentioned as follows (but they use different dataset).
-Since this is unprocessed raw dataset, NLP and ML based reserch canuse this.
+Since this is unprocessed raw dataset, NLP and ML based reserch can use this.

 I. Nirmal, A. Caldera, and R. D. Bandara, “Optimization Framework for Flavour and Nutrition Balanced Recipe: A Data Driven Approach,” 2018 5th IEEE Uttar Pradesh Section International Conference on Electrical, Electronics and Computer Engineering (UPCON), 2018.